joanaBrit/tube-wise/client/README.md

 - Inserted a zoom in, zoom out and a clear button.
 - inserted logic to disable the buttons when they're not needed.

-- fetched the tube lines data and styled
+- Fetched the tube lines data and styled

-- implemented a footer with help information, social media and styled
+- Implemented a footer with help information, social media and styled

-- implemented a popover and a logic to show the line status only when is not Good service
+- Implemented a popover and a logic to show the line status only when is not Good service

+- Connected the journey page to the App
+- Allow the user to have access to the page only if it's login in.

+- See how the journey API works, from - to, tested. jsonprettify was really good to see and understand better the data.
+- since I wante to use the lines in a dropdown there is no point to fect everytime because in this case it will be static, will not be changing constantly, so I decided to search an I found this usefull resource where it has the naptanID of each line.
+- Copied the naptanID from the sourse, created and exported the variable NAPTAN_IDS and pasted on my constants file.
+- created two functions one for From dropdown and the other for the To dropdown.
+- MUI dropdown basic select see the documentation and try to implement.
+- set the inial render for from and to.

 To do: